 The judge added that “there wouldn’t be lawyers to take the cases and it would just go away.”

 Several banks have already agreed to settle the claims, with Bank of America Corp.
-(BAC) agreeing to pay $410 million, the highest settlement.
+(BAC:US) agreeing to pay $410 million, the highest settlement.
 The cases have been consolidated in Miami for pretrial proceedings.

 Comerica spokesman Wayne J. Mielke said the bank anticipated the ruling and will continue fighting the lawsuit.